GluuFederation/flex/docs/admin/admin-ui/webhooks.md

 ## Webhook management on the UI

-The webhook create/update form consists for following fields.
+The webhook create/update form consists of the following fields.

 |Field|Description|Required|
 |--|--|--|